Google Home ‘Ad’ Pulled After Google Claims It ‘Isn’t An Ad’

 “For Amazon its about transactional revenue where a voice assistant like Echo can help drive sales.”

-That’s a model that Amazon already has some experience with; while it has ultimately been a bit of a failure, Amazon released the Amazon Dash Button in 2015 – a simple one-press button which could be pressed to reorder specific products.
-Through Amazon, of course.
+That’s a model that Amazon already has some experience with.
+While it has ultimately been a bit of a failure, Amazon released the Amazon Dash Button in 2015 – a simple one-press button which could be pressed to reorder specific products, through Amazon, of course.
 The concept is to order simple household products – like Tide detergent, Maxwell House coffee, Bounty paper towels, Cottonelle toilet paper – with the press of a single button which could be placed anywhere near the product.
-For a certain segment of the population, it’s a great idea; everyone has forgotten to purchase essentials at one time or another, and regretted it.
+For a certain segment of the population, it’s a great idea.
+Everyone has forgotten to purchase essentials at one time or another and regretted it.

 The Dash Button is still available, but never really took off – but it could almost be seen as a practice run for a similar feature on the Echo.
 That feature hasn’t materialized yet, but it’s pretty much inevitable.
 And when it comes to monetization, Google has nothing comparable; they’re a company built on ad revenue and market data.

-Whether intentional or not, for now, ads are out for Google Home – for now.
+Whether intentional or not, ads are out for Google Home – for now.

 But don’t be too surprised if they start sneaking back in.